 Chay (for Vegetarians): for vegetarians, there are Banh Mi with meatless fillings but still not really popular in Vietnam.

-- Fried tofu: the tofu chunks are deep fried, then sautéed with a vegetable marinade (Soy Sauce, Veggie Oyster or Veggie Mushroom Sauces).
+- Fried tofu: the tofu chunks are deep-fried, then sautéed with a vegetable marinade (Soy Sauce, Veggie Oyster or Veggie Mushroom Sauces).

-- Shredded Tofu: a vegetable version of pork skin which is made of dry tofu, mixed with stir fried sliced jicama, carrots and/or glass vermicelli noodles
+- Shredded Tofu: a vegetable version of pork skin which is made of dry tofu, mixed with stir-fried sliced jicama, carrots and/or glass vermicelli noodles

 - Veggie Ham: the vegetable version of ham is made with processed bean curd

-According to Vietnamese culinary philosophy, each dish has to be a complete harmonization of flavors and balance of yin and yang.
+According to Vietnamese culinary philosophy, each dish has to be a complete harmonization of flavours and balance of yin and yang.
 To achieve this, Vietnamese people for a long time ago, have been using various kinds of vegetables to accompany the main ingredients.

 Fresh veggies: coriander, basil, tomato, cucumber… all fresh.

 Homemade sauce: some renowned Banh Mi stands have created their own sauces.
 The sauce is usually made from pork stew which is oily, fragrant and tasty.
-The reason made Banh Mi Phuong in Hoi an so famous is their special sauces.
+The reason made Banh Mi Phuong in Hoi a so famous is their special sauces.

-Newest trend of Banh Mi in Vietnam
+The newest trend of Banh Mi in Vietnam

 That is “Bánh Mì Nướng Muối Ớt” (Grilled Banh Mi with Satay Sauce and Chili powder) in Ho Chi Minh city.
 This dish is originally from the Khmer people in Chau Doc, An Giang and has just become famous recently in Saigon.
 You can find dozens of Banh Mi stalls newly opened at Le Quang Sung St. , Dist.
 6 selling this new Banh Mi with crowds of customers outside all the time waiting for their turn.
 So what makes this dish so famous?
-It’s probably the unique way of eating Banh Mi and very cheap price, only 10,000VND for one serving.
+It’s probably the unique way of eating Banh Mi and a very cheap price, only 10,000VND for one serving.

 The bread is pressed flat and grilled briefly with butter and satay sauce.
 When there is customer, the bread is grilled one more time until it’s crispy then cut into smaller species.
 Now the fillings such as shredded meat, quail eggs, green onions and oil, peanuts, butter… are added on the top with Mayonnaise sauce.